Peripli/specification/api.md

 | created_at | string | The time of the creation in ISO-8601 format. |
 | updated_at | string | The time of the last update in ISO-8601 format. |

-\* Fields with an asterisk are REQUIRED.
+\* Fields with an asterisk are provided by default.
+The other fields MAY be requested by the fields query parameter.

 ### Listing Service Offerings